 Emily is studying Health and Social Care level 3 at Coleg Gwent, Crosskeys.
 After finishing a placement in a children’s setting Emily wanted to gain experience of working with adults.
 Caerphilly County Borough Council offered Emily a placement with Ty Iscoed Residential Home.
 Emily shared her experience of the placement with us:

 “I wanted to study health and social care because I’ve always enjoyed helping people and I wanted to make a difference to people’s lives.”

 “I was able to get involved with all sorts of activities at Ty Iscoed, and I was always buddied with an experienced member of staff.
 The whole team were very friendly and took the time to explain what they were doing and why, to make sure that I understood everything I needed to.”

 “My favourite part was chatting to the residents, it was interesting talking to them about their lives, and I think this has helped me improve my communication skills.
 I would recommend a work placement in social care to other students, this placement has really given me a better understanding of what it’s like to work in the sector.”

 Caroline Davies, Manager for Ty Iscoed Residential Home in Caerphilly explained how Emily’s time in the home was received:

-“It’s essential that students are able to get the practical work experience needed to complete their studies and make more informed decisions about their future career options.
+“It’s essential that students are able to get the practical work experience needed to finish their studies and make more informed decisions about their future career choices.
 We look forward to welcoming other health and social care students here in the new academic year.”